Yaneraz/less/README.md

         ├── _variables.less      --> global variables: colors, url, rounds, font-family etc.
         ├── style.less           --> file that collects all includes/modules
         ├── main.less            --> blocks, styles, but no layout blocks
-        └── <other>.less         --> other styles for plugins, site sections or event different developers working files.
+        └── <other>.less         --> other styles for plugins, site sections or even different developers working files.
                                  Don't forget to import them in style.less └── index.html             --> index file with only /css/style.css included